 Helen was born August 22, 1828, in Mendon, New York, the third child to Heber Chase Kimball and Vilate Murray Kimball.
-In 1832, Heber with Brigham Young, visited a branch of the Church in Columbia, Pennsylvania.
+In 1832, Heber with Brigham Young, visited a branch of the church in Columbia, Pennsylvania, to investigate the Mormons.

 Three months later Heber was baptized, and three years later he was called as one of the original members of the Quorum of the Twelve Apostles.
 Helen, who was baptized at age eight in Kirtland, traveled with her family to Missouri and later Nauvoo.

 Controversy has accompanied discussions of Helen Mar Kimball’s plural marriage to Joseph Smith for several reasons.
 First, she was fourteen at the time of the ceremony.
 Helen described her introduction in an 1882 narrative:

 With all the false traditions in which we were born, and in consequence of the degenerate tide with which the human family has been drifting for generations past, and as the Lord had no organized priesthood on the earth, it is not to be wondered at that in our ignorance of His ways the feelings of our natures should rebel against the doctrine of a plurality of wives.